-- Reduce vehicle miles traveled by supporting efforts to provide the Region with opportunities to work closer to home and encouraging public transit ridership. - Support programs and planning initiatives such as park and rides and ridesharing that will
+- Reduce vehicle miles traveled by supporting efforts to provide the Region with opportunities to work closer to home and encouraging public transit ridership. - Support programs and planning initiatives such as park and rides and ridesharing that will reduce single occupancy trips throughout the Region.

-Energy Efficiency & Conservation - Recommended Actions:

-General Actively support ACTR and other forms of local public transit

-Responsible: ACRPC Timeframe: ongoing

-General Promote the expansion of the existing park and ride system, focusing on low-cost options in or adjacent to village centers

-Responsible: ACRPC Timeframe: ongoing

-General Encourage the expansion of Amtrak's Ethan Allen Express to bring passenger rail service to the
+Energy Ef Energy Efficiency & Conservation - Recommended Actions: General Actively support ACTR and other forms of local public transit Responsible: ACRPC Timeframe: ongoing General Promote the expansion of the existing park and ride system, focusing on low-cost options in or adjacent to village centers Responsible: ACRPC Timeframe: ongoing General Encourage the expansion of Amtrak's Ethan Allen Express to bring passenger rail service to the Region Responsible: ACRPC Timeframe: short-term General Provide technical assistance to the Addison County Walk-Bike Council, and support their mission to increase walking and biking region-wide Responsible: ACRPC Timeframe: ongoing General Work with VTrans and GoVT to actively support and promote van pools between Chittenden and Addison County Responsible: ACRPC Timeframe: ongoing

-Region

-Responsible: ACRPC Timeframe: short-term

-General Provide technical assistance to the Addison County Walk-Bike Council, and support their mission

-to increase walking and biking region-wide

-Responsible: ACRPC Timeframe: ongoing

-General Work with VTrans and GoVT to actively support and promote van pools between Chittenden

-and Addison County

-Responsible: ACRPC Timeframe: ongoing